mdespinoza/bank_sql/README.md

-<br> Here is the folliwing ER diagram for the DB:
+<br> Here is an example ER diagram for a DB - note that this is not the DB that is being used in this repository.  <br> This is just an example of how to create an ER diagram for a:

 - A Company is Purchasing zero or many items
     - Each item listed can belong to one company who is purchasing it